ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 This document describes the C/C++ Atomics Application Binary Interface for the Arm 64-bit architecture.
 This document concerns the valid Mappings from C/C++ Atomic Operations to sequences of A64 instructions.
-Regarding the memory model, please consult §B2 of the Arm Architecture Reference Manual [ARMARM_].
+For further information on the memory model, refer to §B2 of the Arm Architecture Reference Manual [ARMARM_].
 This document only focusses on a subset of C11 atomic operations.

 Keywords
 --------